 Habitat Flathead Mentorship Program

-There is a lot involved in building a home with Habitat Flathead, and once a Habitat Homebuyer signs our partnership agreement, it’s time to get to work!
-It can be a lot to take in, remember, and manage.
+There is a lot involved in building a home with Habitat Flathead, and once a new Habitat homebuyer signs our partnership agreement, it’s time to get to work!
+The entire process can be overwhelming.
 There are Habitat terms like ‘sweat equity’, banking and mortgage language, everything construction, and a whole community of people dedicated to working and volunteering on behalf of our homebuyers.
-So, we launched a mentorship program!

-We are looking for mentors who are fiscally responsible and experienced homeowners, patient and good listeners, and able to relate and share their knowledge and experience with their mentee(s).
+We are looking for mentors who are fiscally responsible and experienced homeowners, patient and good listeners, and able to relate and share their knowledge and experience.
+Mentors can help answer questions and concerns, keep Habitat staff updated, and address some of the small stuff that can pop up.

 Interested in becoming a mentor?